whaleen/11ty-tachyons/README.md

 # 11ty + TACHYONS

-## Quickly begin prototyping using 11ty and Tachyons class names.
+## Quickly begin prototyping using 11ty and Tachyons.

 Get started by deploying **11ty+Tachyons** to Netlify.